 The slow speed motor was ordered and installed and the worse-case low-water test was repeated.
 It quickly became clear that peening was not eliminated but was significantly reduced.
 Further testing indicated the slow speed motor resulted in less drum noise and required more run time to clean cases, neither of which was a surprise.

-Sometime later, after annealing the case necks, I noticed some peening with ceramic media but did not run detailed experiments at the time.
+Sometime later, afer annealing the case necks, I noticed some peening with ceramic media but did not run detailed experiments at the time.
 Annealing apparently softened the necks sufficiently for peening to result even if using ceramic media.
 Following the purchase of a very nice annealing machine I now anneal cases prior to every reloading.
 More testing will be necessary to determine the rate of peening with annealed cases.

 By the way, regardless of the cleaning technique used, there are at least a couple of ways to quickly dry the wet cases.
 I’ve tried the towel and hair dryer technique, but prefer standing up the cases in a large frying pan and heating them on the stove top.
 Turning off the heat when the water vaporizes ensures the temperature is well below the range that will damage the brass or result in discoloration.
 If you’re in a rush, just aim a small fan at the pan and they will be ready to handle in a few minutes.
 The same technique can be used for the SS pins if you prefer not leaving them wet when stored in the tumbler drum.
 Attempting to dry ceramic media using the same technique will work but will take a lot longer since ceramic is a poor conductor of heat.
 Since I’m usually cleaning brass at least once a month I just store the wet ceramic media in the tumbler drum until it’s needed.